 4. Camming angles: People talk a lot about this, but I’d just ignore it.
 Yes, a Totem might go where a Master Cam won’t, but only in one in a thousand placements.

 5. Double Axle or Single?
 For me, this is very important.
 For me, it’s vital that the design stops the cam’s from inverting when placed, common with older Wild Country Friends, which could easily become fixed this way.
 Having a cam head that is sort of fixed and cannot be inverted also means your trigger wires are more protected and cannot be stressed and broken when packed.
-A double axle achieves this, as well as other methods (such as the Totem design), while cams such as the Master Cam does not, and I would put this down to the reason I’ve been unable to clean some master cams, but have never left a Camalot fixed, ever.
+A double-axle achieves this, as well as other methods (such as the Totem design), while cams such as Master Cam does not, and I would put this down to the reason I’ve been unable to clean some master cams, but have never left a Camalot fixed, ever.

 6. Do you want to have cams that will 100% end up fixed?
 If not then avoid Link cams, which although valuable for some things, seem to be a total loss for many climbers, the number one fixed piece you’ll find at most US crags.

 7. Weight: Now this is also a biggy and something you should really think about if you’re climbing in the wilderness, alpine climbing or mountaineering.
-I’d make a spreadsheet and input all the weights of coming units and play around with how much a set will weight, say Wild Country versus Dragons versus Ultralights etc. You should also factor in price as well.
+I’d make a spreadsheet and input all the weights of coming units and play around with how much a set will weigh, say Wild Country versus Dragons versus Ultralights etc. You should also factor in price as well.
 If you’re just after a solid set of cams, and weight is not vital (remember that climbers have been lumping around ‘heavy’ cams for decades), then the price vs weight can give you more cams for your buck.
 But if you are heading away from the road, carrying a full rack for a day or two, then saving a few hundred grams is probably worth that extra investment.
 Remember though that lighter kit does not last as long as heavier kit.

 9. Price: No one is making a fortune through camming devices or exploiting climbers, in fact, the real price of a cam - if you look at the hardware in MTB and skiing - should twice what it is.
 But if you’re working on a budget then it’s a big factor.
 Here you have that classic MacBook problem, in you see a MacBook for $900 that you can just afford, but end up buying one for $1800 that you cannot, while really all you need is $200 Walmart laptop!
 In cams this means you doll out a fortune - as a novice - for a set of Totems when really you’d be better served by a set of second hand 80’s Flexi Friends of eBay.